Skip to main content

 3. Suicide Prevention and Crisis Intervention

 Suicide prevention gatekeeper trainings are intended to provide general information to help reduce suicide risk through a training program specifically designed for individuals who are not trained and who are not licensed mental health professionals.
+University Gatekeeper Program (UGP) Training* is designed to help increase knowledge and awareness of suicide risk and inform attendees about college and community resources.

-Who Can be UGP Trained?
+Who Can be UGP trained?

-How long is a UGP Training?
+How Long is a UGP Training?

-It is highly encouraged to complete the 105-minute training.
+UGP trainings are 105 minutes in length.
+The program can also be tailored to accommodate the needs of the group or organization requesting training.
 All students, faculty, and staff can benefit from learning skills to help someone in crisis.
+Everyone is highly encouraged to complete the 105-minute training.

-The University Gatekeeper Program (UGP) also offers a 15-minute informational session.
+The UGP program also offers a 15-minute informational session.

 Request a UGP Suicide Prevention Training

-During the fall and spring semesters, trainings will be offered at regular intervals.
+During the fall and spring semesters, trainings are offered at regular intervals.
 Trainings are slightly more limited during the summer and available by request.
+For more information about attending and/or scheduling a training, email maidaavdic@unomaha.edu.

 Faculty and Staff Sign Up